-Advancement in technology has enabled sequencing machines to produce vast amounts of genetic data, causing an increase in storage demands.
-Most genomic software utilizes read alignments for several purposes including transcriptome assembly and gene count estimation.
-Herein we present, ABRIDGE, a state-of-the-art compressor for SAM alignment files offering users both lossless and lossy compression options.
-This reference-based file compressor achieves the best compression ratio among all compression software ensuring lower space demand and faster file transmission.
-Central to the software is a novel algorithm that retains non-redundant information.
+Advancement in technology has enabled sequencing machines to produce vast amounts of genomic data, leading to an increase in storage demands.
+Most genomic data analysis software utilizes read alignments to reference(s) for several purposes ranging from transcriptome assembly to gene count estimation.
+Read alignments are typically stored in a format that retains the read sequence along with their corresponding quality scores.
+Herein we present, ABRIDGE, a state-of-the-art compressor for sequence alignment files offering users both lossless and lossy compression options.
+This reference-based file compressor achieves the best compression ratio among all state of the art compression software ensuring lower space demand and faster file transmission.
+Central to the software is a novel algorithm that retains only non-redundant information.
 This new approach has allowed ABRIDGE to achieve a compression 16% higher than the second-best compressor for RNA-Seq reads and over 35% for DNA-Seq reads.
 ABRIDGE also offers users the option to randomly access location without having to decompress the entire file.
 ABRIDGE is distributed under MIT license and can be obtained from GitHub and docker hub.
 We anticipate that the user community will adopt ABRIDGE within their existing pipeline encouraging further research in this domain.

 Keywords

-SAM compression, Random access, Alignment file compression, SAM file compressor
+Sequence alignment compression, Alignment file compression, SAM file compressor, BAM file compressor, Coverage generation

 Introduction

-Next generation sequencing (NGS) has opened up opportunities to study several biosystems from a quantitative viewpoint (Hickman et al., 2017; Erffelinck et al., 2018; Hunt et al., 2019; Elmore et al., 2020).
+Next generation sequencing (NGS) has opened up opportunities to study several biosystems from a quantitative perspective (Hickman et al., 2017; Erffelinck et al., 2018; Hunt et al., 2019; Elmore et al., 2020).
 Over the years, numerous sequencing protocols have been designed to probe the modus operandi of number of biological processes (Wang et al., 2009; Buenrostro et al., 2015).
-Researchers have perfected these protocols - making them more economical and effective.
+Researchers have perfected these protocols – improving their throughput and affordability.
 This made sequencing accessible to even underfunded labs leading to a surge in data (Banerjee et al., 2015a).
-Short read data (generated typically on Illumina platforms) is often mapped to a reference (genomic/transcriptomic) and then used for several purposes – assembling (Haas et al., 2013; Shao and Kingsford, 2017; Kovaka et al., 2019; Song et al., 2019), annotating (Haas et al., 2003; Holt and Yandell, 2011; Bruna et al., 2020; Banerjee et al., 2021; Li et al., 2021), finding differentially expressed genes (Robinson et al., 2010; Love et al., 2014) and proteomics (Banerjee et al., 2015b, 2016a, 2016b, 2020; Velásquez-Zapata et al., 2020).
-Most bioinformatics projects utilize a very large set of RNA-Seq or DNA-Seq samples collected from multiple tissue types and conditions.
-The primary step in such experiments is to align the RNA-Seq samples to a reference that generates a sequence alignment map (SAM) (Li et al., 2009) that is stored in either a binary alignment map (BAM) (Li et al., 2009) or compressed alignment file (CRAM) (Fritz et al., 2011) format.
+Short read data (generated typically on Illumina platforms) is often mapped to a reference (genomic/transcriptomic) and then used for several purposes – assembling (Haas et al., 2013; Shao and Kingsford, 2017; Kovaka et al., 2019; Song et al., 2019), annotating (Haas et al., 2003; Holt and Yandell, 2011; Bruna et al., 2020; Banerjee et al., 2021; Li et al., 2021), finding differentially expressed genes (Robinson et al., 2010; Love et al., 2014) and for proteomics (Banerjee et al., 2015b, 2016a, 2016b, 2020; Velásquez-Zapata et al., 2020).
+Several bioinformatics projects utilize a very large set of RNA-Seq or DNA-Seq samples collected from multiple tissue types and conditions.
+The first step in such experiments is to align the RNA-Seq samples to a reference that generates a sequence alignment map (SAM) (Li et al., 2009) which is stored either in a binary alignment map (BAM) (Li et al., 2009) or compressed alignment file (CRAM) (Fritz et al., 2011) format.
 Even though these formats offer compression to some extent, the total size of all the aligned files can often exceed the storage capacity that small labs can afford.
-Hence, better compression techniques are needed that utilize the underlying structure of reference alignment files and offer a multitude of options to cater to a diverse range of user requirements.
+Hence, better compression techniques are needed that utilize the underlying structure of the alignment files and offer a multitude of options to cater to a diverse range of user requirements.